tm-LBenson/AWS-Slides/_posts/2024-1-5-section-1-iam-lesson-1.md

 Welcome to your first steps into the AWS Cloud!
 This lesson will guide you through understanding the basics of cloud computing and AWS.

-- **Create an AWS Account**: You'll need a unique account name, an email, and a secure password.
-Using Gmail with the alias feature (e.g., `example+AWS-TRAINING@gmail.com`) can be handy for managing your account emails effectively.

 <!-- pagebreak -->

 #### What is Cloud Computing?